GuilhermeRossato/mexpress/README.md

 ### app.use(path, callback)

-Register a route that matches all methods (will not check) to a certain pathname.
+Register a route that matches only the path pattern (does not check the method).

 - **Syntax**